Ryangwaite/AWS-SAA-C02-Course/README.md

     - Only public services, not public internet
     - Can be used with a site-to-site VPN to enable a private encryption using IPSec.

 Has one physical cable with **no high availability and no encryption**.
 DX Port Provisioning is quick, the cross-connect takes longer.
-Physical installation of cross-connect network can take weeks or months Generally use a VPN first then bring a DX in and leave VPN as backup.
+Physical installation of cross-connect network can take weeks or months.
+Generally use a VPN first then bring a DX in and leave VPN as backup.

 - Up to 40 Gbps with aggregation, 4 x 10 Gbps ports.